 -Develop, then implement plan for engineering-related work, including management of timeline, budget, and schedule of deliverables

 -Provide direction to researchers in the execution of sponsored research activities (e.g., feasibility of design, engineering, or fabrication concepts; use of alternative engineering approaches; recommendations for future design improvements)

 Research Sponsors/Stakeholders (e.g. NIH, NSF, other schools or research institutions, etc.)

 PhD and at least six years of experience; OR Master’s and at least eight years of experience; OR Bachelor’s and at least 10 years of experience; OR Associate’s at at least 12 years of experience; OR At least 14 years of experience (no degree)

 Eligible to obtain and maintain a federal security clearance

 SolidWorks solid modeling computer-aided design

-Expertise in mechanical and ocean engineering design
+Expertise in mechanical engineering systems design

 Proficient in the creation of mechanical drawings